California Contractors Permit Bond Guide

-What Is A Permit Bond?
+What Is a Permit Bond?

 In the construction industry, a permit bond is a type of commercial surety bond typically required by a local municipality, state or federal agency as a condition for obtaining a permit for certain projects.
-When required, permit bonds provide a form of financial guarantee for the entity requesting the bond (the obligee), that a contractor (or property owner) will comply with all applicable laws, ordinances and building codes related to the project being performed, in much the same way as a license bond ensures ongoing legal compliance for contractors.
+When required, license and permit surety bonds provide a form of financial guarantee for the entity requesting the bond (the obligee), that a contractor (or property owner) will comply with all applicable laws, ordinances and building codes related to the project being performed, in much the same way as a license bond ensures ongoing legal compliance for contractors.
 Like other surety bonds, these bonds are generally fully indemnified and must be paid back to the surety in the event of a viable claim payout, unlike insurance.
 Examples of common permit bonds in the construction industry include grading bonds, excavation bonds and encroachment bonds.

-Depending on the type of bond being requested, the permit bonding process begins with properly identifying the appropriate bond being required, as well as the bond amount.
-Contractors can usually obtain documents containing this information from the government entity requiring the bond.
+Depending on the type of bond being requested, the permit bonding process begins with properly identifying the appropriate surety bond being required, as well as the bond amount.
+Contractors can usually obtain documents containing this information from the government entity requiring the permit surety bond.
 These documents generally include the bond request form which outlines the bond being requested, a letter stating the particular bond requirements and the bond form required by the entity requesting the bond.
-Once our underwriters have this information, the process to quote and issue many permit bonds is relatively simple depending on several factors including the bond size and the applicants ability to be bonded.
+Once our underwriters have this information, the process to quote and issue many permit bonds is relatively simple depending on several factors including the bond size and the applicant’s ability to be bonded.

-Common Types of Permit Bonds:
+Common Types of Permit Surety Bonds:

 Grading bonds are generally required for projects over a specified size where a contractor or property owner is seeking a grading/building permit.
 The bond ensures that the work being done is performed according to the approved set of plans specified in the permit.